 Welcome!
 I’m a Fellow at the O’Neill Institute for National and Global Health Law at Georgetown Law and a 2017-18 Fulbright scholar at the Hertie School of Governance in Berlin.
 My research interests include the relationship between political institutions, public opinion, and policy change in the context of public health and health policy.
 My research is also motivated by broader interests in science policy, German politics, EU harmonization, comparative social policy, and global health security and governance.

-My dissertation studies contemporary and historical policy change in the context of obesity-related food and public health policies in Germany, the European Union, and the United States.
+My book project studies contemporary and historical policy change in the context of obesity-related food and public health policies in Germany, the European Union, and the United States.
 I develop a typology of policy change based on motives of policy entrepreneurs and levels of issue salience.
 To illustrate the typology’s application, I use a multi-method approach involving quantitative content analysis, observational and experimental survey data, legislative archival research, and process tracing using over 120 elite interviews of various governmental and non-governmental actors.
-The dissertation serves to improve understanding of the mechanisms at play in bringing about policy change generally, and specifically with regard to anti-obesity public health policies.
+The book project serves to improve understanding of the mechanisms at play in bringing about policy change generally, and specifically with regard to anti-obesity public health policies.

 All photos used on this website are my own.
 Each page contains an image from a state or national legislature in which I conducted interviews and archival work in the US or Germany.